kinecosystem/kin-core-ios-ethereum/README.md

 #### Public Address and Private Key
 - `var publicAddress: String`: returns the hex string of the account's public address.
-- `func keyStore(with passphrase: String) -> throws String`: returns the account's keystore file as JSON.
+- `func exportKeyStore(passphrase: String, exportPassphrase: String) throws -> String?`: returns the account's keystore file as JSON.
+The first parameter - `passphrase` - is the passphrase of the account, used in the other methods; and second parameter - `exportPassphrase` - is the password that the user should input to encrypt his account before exporting it as JSON.
 Throws an error in case the passphrase is wrong.

 #### *Note:*
 For the methods below, a sync and an async version are both available.
 The sync versions will block the current thread until a value is returned (so you should call them from the main thread).
 The async versions will call the completion block once finished, but **it is the developer's responsibility to dispatch to desired queue.**